SupaMega24/fluentDev/content/glossary/nodes.md

 ## Using node in English

 ### Discussing network reliability
-> “Running multiple **nodes** helps ensure the network remains online even if one fails.”
+> Running multiple **nodes** helps ensure the network remains online even if one fails.

 ### Explaining project infrastructure
-> “Our dApp relies on **RPC nodes** to connect users’ transactions to the blockchain.”
+> Our dApp relies on **RPC nodes** to connect users’ transactions to the blockchain.

 ### Talking about system performance
-> “We deployed a **pruned node** to balance storage costs with fast data access.”
+> We deployed a **pruned node** to balance storage costs with fast data access.